Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 — Matt Miczulski, Editor, Investments.

-Step 4: Choose your stocks
+Step 3: Research and choose your stocks

-A good place to start is with an industry that interests you, and then explore the different companies in that space.
+Start is with an industry that interests you, and then explore the different companies in that space.
 Identify the industry’s biggest companies and key players, along with young companies with potential for growth.
-But also figure out which companies are falling, or have fallen, out of favor.
-If you want to follow a Warren Buffett saying, “never invest in a business you cannot understand.”

 Tools like stock screeners can help you narrow down stocks by sector, industry, price range and more.
 Search for companies by name or ticker symbol, and use watchlists to track potential investment opportunities.
-Analyst research reports can give you valuable insight into companies and guidance as to whether a particular company may be a good investment at this time.

 At the end of the day, you should perform as much in-depth research as possible until you’re comfortable investing.

-Step 5: Place your order
+Step 4: Place your order

-Consider your budget, investment goals and your overall portfolio allocation.
 With the advent of fractional share trading, you no longer need to pay the entire share price to invest.
 Fractional shares lets you invest much smaller dollar amounts in a stock — $1 with many brokers — instead of having to buy whole shares.
 Not every broker offers this feature though.

 How many stocks should I purchase?